imaginethat01/SkateRadar/README.md

-# SkateRadar
+# SkateRadar-
-skate maps for skate hacks
+A node / express application for finding awesome skate spots and skate people.